geosolutions-it/MapStore2/docs/developer-guide/integrations/users/geoserver.md

 For every user-group assigned to a user GeoServer will see also **a role** of the same name, from the role service, assigned to the members of the user-group (as user-group derived roles).

-Permission on GeoServer can be assigned using these roles or with more detailed granularity using a custom Resource Access Manager (like GeoFence).
+Permission on GeoServer can be assigned using these roles or with more detailed granularity using a custom Resource Access Manager (like [GeoFence](https://docs.geoserver.org/latest/en/user/extensions/geofence-server/index.html)).

 ## Limits of this solution

 This solution partially degradates the functionalities of user management UI of GeoServer (for users, groups and roles that belong to MapStore).
-If you want to use this solution, you should use the MapStore's user mananger and avoid the GeoSever's one.
+If you want to use this solution, you should use the MapStore's user manager and avoid the GeoServer's one.

 ## Requirements

-1. GeoServer must have the [Authkey Plugin Community Module](https://build.geoserver.org/geoserver/master/community-latest/) installed
+1. GeoServer must have the [Authkey Plugin Community Module](https://build.geoserver.org/geoserver/main/community-latest/) installed
 2. MapStore2 Database must be reachable by GeoServer (H2 will not work, use PostgreSQL or Oracle)
 3. MapStore2 must be reachable by GeoServer via HTTP